White-cheeked starling

 The white-cheeked starling or grey starling (Spodiopsar cineraceus) is a passerine bird of the starling family.
 It is native to eastern Asia where it is a common and well-known bird in much of its range.

-Usually, it is placed in the genus Spodiopsar.
+Taxonomy

+The white-cheeked starling was formerly placed in the genus Sturnus.
+A molecular phylogenetic study published in 2008 found that the genus was polyphyletic.
+In the reoganization to create monotypic genera, the white-cheeked starling and the red-billed starling were moved to the resurrected genus Spodiopsar that had been introduced in 1889 by Richard Bowdler Sharpe.
+The species is monotypic: no subspecies are recognised.

 Description

 White-cheeked starlings are 24 cm in length.
 The adult male is mainly dark grey-brown with a paler belly and a whitish band across the rump.
 The head is blackish with whitish cheeks and forehead.
 There is a white border to the tail and white markings on the secondary wing feathers.
 The legs are pale orange and the bill is orange with a black tip.
 Adult females are similar to the males but paler and duller.

 The juvenile is brown with pale cheeks and rump and no black tip to the bill.

 The loud, monotonous call is a series of harsh, creaking notes.